eltociear/website/src/lib/content/papers/en/omega-proof/05-prescriptions.md

 **The transition is inevitable.
 The only variable is how much we suffer through the interregnum between systems.**

-The salvage operation has already begun.
+The salvage operation must begin.

 **Section 6 examines the implications for policy actors, researchers, and the global public in the time remaining.**